cacophony-wj/LeS/README.md

 All that said, if you can't figure out a mod on your own that I did not mention above, I may help you work it in on a case-by-case basis depending on how busy I am.
 It is expected that you have familiarity with Mod Organizer 2, xEdit, FNIS, Nemesis, and a touch of conflict resolution before you try to do anything beyond basic outfit additions.

+# A bit of a note on System Settings: IMPORTANT!

+I have had users experience incidents where my Skyrim default settings were not being installed upon the completion of _Wabbajack._ Before continuing, ensure that under the _System Menu_ (ESC) the following options are chosen.

+## Settings

+### Gameplay

+Everything here should be **UNCHECKED** except for _Show Floating Markers_.
+Difficulty is recommended at _Expert_, but is ultimately up to you.

+### Display

+_Depth of Field_ should be all the way to the left.

+## Controls

+These are all to your liking, except for _Quicksave_ which should be set to _F9_, and _Quickload_ which should be set to _F10_.
+Don't worry about using them becuase _Engine Fixes_ converts them to full saves.

 # Game MCM Options

 **NOTE**: Any menus or options not specifically mentioned here can be ignored.